-Statistics.
-All data in this study are presented as mean \pm SD.
-The assumption of normality was assessed using the Shapiro-Wilk test for both pairwise and multiple-group comparisons.
-Pairwise comparisons between 2 groups were conducted using a 2-tailed, unpaired Student's t test if the data met the normality assumption.
-In cases where normality was not met, Wilcoxon's rank-sum test was used.
-For analyses involving 3 or more groups, 1-way ANOVA was initially performed.
-If the data satisfied the assumption of normality, post hoc pairwise comparisons were adjusted using Bonferroni's correction to control the family-wise error rate.
-Conversely, if the normality assumption was violated, the Kruskal-Wallis test was applied, followed by Dunn's multiple-comparison test for post hoc analyses.
-Graphical representations and statistical analyses were completed using GraphPad Prism software (version 10.1.1).
-A P value of less than or equal to 0.05 was considered statistically significant for all tests.
+All data in this study are presented as mean ± standard deviation (SD).
+The assumption of normality was assessed using the Shapiro-Wilk test for both pairwise and multiple group comparisons.
+Pairwise comparisons between two groups were conducted using a two-tailed, unpaired Student's t-test if the data met the normality assumption.
+In cases where normality was not met, the Wilcoxon rank-sum test was employed.
+For analyses involving three or more groups, one-way ANOVA was initially performed.
+If the data satisfied the assumption of normality, post-hoc pairwise comparisons were adjusted using the Bonferroni correction to control the family-wise error rate.
+Conversely, if the normality assumption was violated, the Kruskal-Wallis test was applied, followed by Dunn's multiple comparison test for post-hoc analyses.
+Graphical representations and statistical analyses were conducted using GraphPad Prism software (Version 10.1.1).
+A p-value of less than or equal to 0.05 was considered statistically significant for all tests.